Miami Beach has banned beachfront hotels from giving out plastic straws.

 23. According to a study on Academy Award speeches, Steven Spielberg has been thanked more than God.

-24. John F. Kennedy told the Secret Service to keep Jackie Kennedy away from shipping tycoon Aristotle Onassis.
+24. American president John F. Kennedy told the Secret Service to keep Jackie Kennedy away from shipping tycoon Aristotle Onassis.
 She married him after Kennedy's assassination.

 25. Mathematician Leonhard Euler's work touched upon so many fields that he is often the earliest written reference on a given matter, so in an effort to avoid naming everything after Euler, some discoveries and theorems are attributed to the first person to have discovered them after Euler.